List of Merlin characters: Morgana PendragonMorgana Pendragon (portrayed by Katie McGrath) is the heretofore unknown daughter of Uther Pendragon and Vivianne, the wife of his close friend and leading military commander, Gorlois; she is the half-sister of Arthur Pendragon and Morgause.

-For some time, Morgana keeps her influence over Camelot low and spends her time secretly joining forces with Helios, a ruthless warlord to take over Camelot.
+For sometime, Morgana keeps her influence over Camelot low and spends her time secretly joining forces with Helios, a ruthless warlord to take over Camelot.
 Helios abducts an exiled Gwen, and unbeknownst of her connections with Arthur and Camelot, keeps her as his own.
 When Agravaine succeeds in passing plans of Camelot's siege tunnels to Morgana, Morgana visits Helios' camp and passes the plans to her ally in preparation for their invasion of Camelot.
-However Gwen who is being kept in the camp overhears Morgana and Helios' plans and flees the camp before she is killed.
-Morgana finds an old dress of Gwen's in the camp and realises that Gwen has overheard her plans to invade Camelot.
-Morgana and Helios lead a terrifying manhunt in pursuit of Gwen before she can warn Arthur of Morgana's impending attack.
+But Gwen who is being kept in the camp overhears Morgana and Helios' plans and flees the camp before she is killed.
+Morgana finds an old dress of Gwen's in the camp and realizes that Gwen has overheard her plans to invade Camelot.
+Morgana and Helios had lead a terrifying manhunt in pursuit of Gwen before she can warn Arthur of Morgana's impending attack.
 Morgana finally corners Gwen and uses her magic to transform Gwen into a deer, as Arthur is hunting in the woods and will kill Gwen unknowingly on sight.
 Once Helios' army of Southrons is finally up to strength, him and Morgana attack Camelot as Agravaine opens the siege tunnels to allow Morgana's army to pour right into the citadel.

 Camelot soon falls to Morgana as the sorceress takes the throne once more, forcing Arthur and Merlin to flee her clutches.
-Morgana has Gaius and Gawain imprisoned and leads a manhunt in pursuit of a fleeing Arthur, however he manages to evade her.
+Morgana has Gaius and Gwaine imprisoned, and leads a manhunt in pursuit of a fleeing Arthur, but he manages to evade her.
 Morgana returns to Camelot where she tortures Elyan for information regarding Arthur's whereabouts; Elyan breaks under torture and tells Morgana that Arthur flees to Ealdor.
 Morgana orders Agravaine to lead her men to Ealdor whilst she enjoys her time on the throne, burning down the people's crops when they refuse to declare their allegiance to the dark queen.
 When Morgana finds out Agravaine and her army were wiped out by a dragon before they could get to Arthur, she claims it is the work of Emrys.
 Morgana is terrified when she finds Emrys stalking the castle corridors and orders security to increase as she sleeps in her chambers.

 The following morning, Arthur and his knights lead a rebellion to win back Camelot from Morgana.
-Morgana finally comes face to face with Arthur in the throne room, where the two exchange words of bitterness.
-Morgana prepares to use her magic to kill Arthur once and for all, however she soon realises that her powers have gone (unbeknownst to her, Merlin sneaked into the castle and placed an enchanted doll under Morgana's bed to drain her off her magic whilst she slept).
+Morgana finally comes face-to-face with Arthur in the throne room, where the two exchange words of bitterness.
+Morgana prepares to use her magic to kill Arthur once-and-for all, but she soon realizes that her powers are gone, unbeknownst to her, Merlin sneaked into the castle and placed an enchanted doll under Morgana's bed to drain her off her magic well she slept.
 In the ensuing battle, Helios attempts to protect Morgana as she attempts to make her escape, killing many Knights of Camelot in the process.

 Morgana faces Gwen once more, as the two battle.
 Just as Morgana is about to kill Gwen, Merlin uses his magic to cause the ceiling to collapse, blasting Morgana unconscious.
-Arhur manages to kill Helios and defeat the Southrons as he wins back Camelot.
+Arhur's ally, Isolde manages to kill Helios, but she fatally wound in the process and the Southrons are defeated as he wins back Camelot.
 As life returns to normal in the citadel, Arthur finally marries Gwen and crowns her Queen of Camelot.
 Morgana, it transpires, has been mortally wounded in the battle and escapes the castle.
 She stumbles through a forest and falls unconscious.
-Seemingly at her end, Morgana greets death however the dragon Aithusa arrives and breaths back life into Morgana.
+Seemingly at her end, but Morgana greets death, the dragon Aithusa arrives and breaths back life into Morgana.
 Morgana watches on in awe as Aithusa flies away.